-The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for October 2014 was 4.4 percent.
-This represents no change from the revised September rate (4.4 percent).
-The equivalent national average was 5.8 percent, which decreased by one-tenth of a percent from the previous month’s estimate.
-October’s over the month change ends a four-month period of a rising statewide unemployment rate in Vermont.
-As of the prior month’s initial data, Vermont’s unemployment rate was the eighth lowest in the country.
+The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for November 2014 was 4.3 percent.
+This represents a decrease of one-tenth of a percent from the revised October rate (4.4 percent).
+The equivalent national average was 5.8 percent, which experienced no change from the previous month’s estimate.
+As of the prior month’s initial data, Vermont’s unemployment rate was tied for tenth lowest in the country.

 Precyse Solutions is looking for Vermont career-seekers to join its Certified Medical Coder work-at-home team.
 Supported by Governor Shumlin, funds from Vermont’s Department of Labor and Agency of Commerce will be used to sponsor selected Vermonters in a 10-week no-cost education program.
 No experience is required and all graduates of the program will start earning $15 per hour with full benefits as a work-at-home certified medical coder apprentice with Precyse.
 After completion of a one year apprenticeship, potential earnings can increase to $21 per hour, with the potential to earn up to $25 per hour after two years.

 To learn more and participate, please apply online by visiting www.vthitec.org.
 For additional questions, please call (802)872-0660.

 The Economic & Labor Market Information Division is pleased to announce the release of the 2014 Economic & Demographic Profile Report – a comprehensive data publication covering Vermont and sub-state Vermont areas.